MaxHenneberg/agata/README.md

 #### Start Corda nodes

 - Download the configurations packed as a ZIP for the test network: https://1drv.ms/u/s!Am0z09x-pM7Cgv4S7nCxF7T6xc6V9A?e=C05wRA
-- Execute `./runnodes` or use `runnodes.bat` based on your operating system
+- Execute `./runnodes` or use `runnodes.bat` (within the decompressed folder) based on your operating system
 - Check that all 5 nodes are booted up by the respective terminal window.
-If something like "Node for "..." started up and registered in 76.45 sec" appears and then an interactive shell can be seen, everything is fine.
+If something like "Node for ... started up and registered in ... sec" appears and then an interactive shell can be seen, everything is fine.
 - If one or more nodes did not start as expected, re-run the command from step 2

 If the configuration in the ZIP leads to errors, this can also be created manually.
 To do this, switch to `/cordapp-lcl` and run `./gradlew build -x test` and then `./gradlew deployNodes`.

-### Start API and frontend per node
+#### Start API and frontend per node

 In this step, APIs are started that connect to the Corda node of buyer, supplier, LCL company and shipping line, respectively.
 Additionally, we will launch a demonstration frontend for buyer, supplier and LCL company (which differ by ports).